 You should now have a paragraph in your document that has its first line positioned at the left margin, and the rest of the lines in that paragraph should be right-indented.

-FAQ and More information on How to Do a Hanging Indent in Google Docs
+More information on How to Add a Hanging Indent in Google Docs

 - After the hanging indent has been applied you will see a blue triangle in the ruler that indicates the position of the left indent.
 There will also be a blue rectangle next to it, which is the first line indent marker.

 - If you don’t see the rulers on your document, then you can go to View > Show ruler to enable it.